Skip to main content

 Overview

-Operators manage the financial flows within their garden — from vault deposits and yield tracking to direct gardener payouts through cookie jars.
+Operators manage the financial flows within their garden — from vault deposits and harvest routing to direct gardener payouts through cookie jars.
 This page covers both the primary vault system and the cookie jar mechanism for recurring, low-overhead distributions.

 How It Works